 LDWF’s wildlife management areas offer lottery hunts for youth hunters, physically challenged hunters, disabled veterans, and the general public to hunt alligator, deer, dove, turkey, and waterfowl.
 There are also lottery hunts at White Lake Wetlands Conservation Area.

-If you’re 16 years old or older and hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
+If you are licensed to hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
+If you are age 17 or under, you do not need a HIP certification unless you are participating in a WMA youth waterfowl lottery hunt.
 You must get HIP certified in every state you hunt migratory birds.

 The Louisiana Waterfowl Conservation Stamp Program (Duck Stamp Program) funds the creation, restoration, and enhancement of wetland habitat for waterfowl and other wetland-dependent wildlife in Louisiana.
 This program includes a contest to select the design of the annual state duck stamp.